Magnetic field-induced phases and spin Hamiltonian in Cs2CoBr4: Results and data analysis

 The first thing to note is that several branches show a sizable dispersion along the $\mb{c}^\ast$ axis, whereas it was very narrow in zero field.
 This is to be expected, since polarizing the spins in the chains by the external field removes the frustration for the zigzag inter-chain coupling.
 What could not be expected from our previous weakly-coupled triangular planes model for \CsCoBr is the sizable dispersion along the $\mb{a}^\ast$ direction.
 It immediately shows that inter-plane interactions are at least as strong as the in-plane ones.

-As demonstrated in Ref.~\cite{Coldea2002}, the value of inelastic data collected in the saturated phase is that the true exchange constants can be determined by analyzing it with SWT, which becomes exact.
+As demonstrated in Ref.~\cite{Coldea2002}, inelastic data collected in the saturated phase can be used to determine the true exchange constants.
+This is done by analyzing the measured spectra with SWT, which becomes exact in the polarized state.
 Strictly speaking, the latter is only true at full saturation in the axially symmetric case.
 In our experiment the field is applied inside the easy plane, so axial symmetry is lacking.
 Related to this is that a field of $7$~T only corresponds to saturation in the pseudospin model.
 The actual magnetization of \CsCoBr continues to increase \cite{PovarovFacheris2020}.
 Nevertheless, we can hope that SWT is reasonably accurate, and certainly more reliable than in zero field.

-Generalized $SU(4)$ SWT computations of the spectrum for our minimal model were performed using the SUNNY software package \cite{SUNNY}.
-The best fit to the data is plotted in Fig.~\ref{fig:paraspectra}(b,d,f,h,j,l).
-To enable a direct comparison with the experiment, the computation assumed a Gaussian energy resolution of $\sigma=0.04$~meV standard deviation.
-The corresponding parameter values of the minimal model are listed in Table~\ref{table:params}.
-Given the rather arbitrarily chosen Heisenberg model Hamiltonian, the limited experimental resolution, noise level and computational issues, they are not the result of a rigorous least-squares fit procedure.
-Rather, they are a proposed set of values chosen by trial and error to optimize the overall agreement with experiment.
-The error bars are estimated conservatively: changing any parameter by the corresponding indicated amount results in an obviously worse reproduction of the measurement.